 I don’t think this one was for sale, but I didn’t ask after being told in no uncertain terms to not take this man’s photo.
 He did not appear to have an ETSY account.

 You can also purchase a bumper sticker that says, “I Believe George Zimmerman.”
-If you put that on your car, I can assure you that there are quite a few neighborhoods you should not park your car in.
+If you put that on your car, I can assure you that there will be quite a few neighbourhoods that you should not park your car in.

 Whether the merchandise is being sold at a protest or online, the practice of exchanging currency for novelty items commemorating a child’s murder that are often inflammatory in nature serves only to further widen the cultural divide that this incident has brought back to the surface.
 If you wear a “George Zimmerman: Wanted Dead or Alive” shirt or turn Zimmerman into some kind of vigilante folk hero through a sticker, you reinforce the idea that violence is acceptable in American society, and that justice only comes from a loaded gun.
 The peaceful, orderly protests in LA last night are hopefully one of the ways that we can start to move past all that.